Efik language: Alphabet

-Some publications substitute Ñ ñ for N̄ n̄.
+Due to font constraints, some publications substitute Ñ ñ for N̄ n̄.

 Ị and Ụ transcribe the centralized allophones of /i/ and /u/ that are found in between consonants.
 Gh transcribes the lenited allophones of /k/.
 G is found in loans, but also a variant of gh, as in dịgi ~ dịghi 'trample'.

 Tone is marked for disambiguation.
 The diacritics (on 'o') are: